Close

 Summer research project

-A major component of your MSc will be a summer research project that, for full-time students, will be carried out between April and August.
-Health Data Science projects usually involve the management, analysis and interpretation of real data that may come from electronic health records, clinical trials or epidemiological studies.
-These data may come from an external project partner (see below).
-Projects focusing on improving data analytics via the design of apps or other software may also be permitted.
+All students as part of the MSc will be required to undertake a project from April to August.
+Health Data Science projects usually involve the data management and analysis of real life data which could be electronic health records, clinical trials or epidemiological studies for example.
+Project focusing on improving data analytics via the design of apps or other software may be permitted.